munificent/craftinginterpreters/book/calls-and-functions.md

 It uses the same procedure we've seen to allocate memory and initialize the object's header so that the VM knows what type of object it is.
-Instead of passing in arguments to initialize the function like we do with other object types, we set it up in a sort of "blank" state -- zero arity, no name, and no code.
+Instead of passing in arguments to initialize the function like we did with ObjString, we set the function up in a sort of blank state -- zero arity, no name, and no code.
 That will get filled in later after the function is created.

-Since we have a new type of object, we need a new object type in the enum:
+Since we have a new kind of object, we need a new object type in the enum.

 ^code obj-type-function (1 before, 2 after)

-When we're done with a function object, we must return the bits it borrowed back to the operating system:
+When we're done with a function object, we must return the bits it borrowed back to the operating system.

 ^code free-function (1 before, 1 after)